 7. He Refused to Trade Shmi to Cliegg Lars

 After Anakin was freed and left to train to become a Jedi, Watto's shop dwindled without Anakin's mechanical expertise.
-Despite this, Watto grew friendlier to Shmi, likely because she was the only person left who he had any sort of familial relationship with.
+Despite this, Watto grew friendlier to Shmi, likely because she was the only person left with who he had any sort of familial relationship.

 However, Watto would again prove his selfishness, but this time in terms of control, not money.
 After Cliegg Lars visited Watto's shop several times and befriended Shmi, both humans wished for her to accompany Lars back to his farm.
 Lars offered Watto a substantial sum of money, far more than the value of a slave, for Shmi's freedom.
 You would think that Watto's cash-oriented outlook would be happy to accept such a deal, especially when Shmi herself asks him for it, yet fearing isolation, he repeatedly refused the trade.
 He also tried to manipulate Shmi by taking her to moisture farms and telling her challenging a farmer's life would be.

 Long story short, Watto's attempts to dissuade Shmi fail, and he eventually submits after being offered an incredible deal, but remember he only relents for his own profit, not for Shmi's happiness.
 Despite this hefty financial gain, Watto's junkshop further degraded without the assistance of either Skywalker, leaving him both financially and emotionally bankrupt.
 When you focus on yourself for so long, that's exactly what you end up with: you and only you.